azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 [Back to top…](Readme.md#contents)
 ### Guide to AzSDK OMS Solution queries
 This section walks you through the queries present in the AzSDK OMS solution.
 To get the latest queries make sure that you have the latest solution installed in your OMS workspace.
 To get the latest version of solution you need to re-install OMS solution using step **[[1-c]](https://github.com/azsdk/azsdk-docs/blob/master/05-Alerting-and-Monitoring/Readme.md#setting-up-the-azsdk-oms-solution-step-by-step)** mentioned above.
 The queries show the status of controls based on the following criteria.
-- Each blade shows the aggregated controls status for all subscriptions whose data is sent to the OMS workspace.
+- Each blade shows the aggregated control status for all subscriptions whose data is sent to the OMS workspace.
 - By default, each blade shows the status of baseline controls.
-- The queries show counts based on control status of last scan data(done with required access) received by the OMS workspace.
+- The queries show counts based on control status recieved for last scan data(done with required access) received by the OMS workspace.
 - Any control status other than "Passed" is treated as "Failed"(including "Verify",Manual,etc.) in queries for calculating failure counts.

 Details of various blades of Azure Security Health View are as follows: